prajolshrestha/Time-Series-Forecasting-RNN-Model/README.md

 # DeepRecurentNeuralNetwork-RNN

 This code is for time series forecasting using TensorFlow and Keras.
-The code contains implementation of three different models - Autoregressive Linear Model, SimpleRNN Model, GRU Model and LSTM Model.
+The code contains implementation of four different models - Autoregressive Linear Model, SimpleRNN Model, GRU Model and LSTM Model.

 Dataset
 The code generates a synthetic dataset by taking the sine of every tenth value between 0 and 400.